-Instax Mini Link
+Instax Mini Link - Best Portable Printer

 Read our full Instax Mini Link review

-Printing from your smartphone with the Instax Share printer is easy - you simply download the free app from Google Play or the Apple App Store, choose an image from your photo gallery or social media, add a template and edit as required, then hit print!
+Printing from your smartphone with the Instax Share printer is easy - you simply download the free app from Google Play or the Apple App Store, choose an image from your photo gallery or social media, add a template and edit as required, then hit print.

-Kodak Smile Instant Digital Printer
+Kodak Smile Instant - Best for Portability

 The Kodak Smile printer is a simple bit of kit, but it gets the job done.
 The design is similar to that of the HP Sprocket, and actually almost identical in size, but you get more colour options here with Blue, Red, White, Green and Black.
 As with the Sprocket it's a sleek device that is rectangular in shape with rounded corners.